-Acquisition activity in both the home health and hospice sectors continues to outpace activity in other healthcare sectors, with a record number of transactions in recent years.
+Acquisition activity in both the home health, behavioral health, and hospice sectors continues to outpace activity in other healthcare sectors, with a record number of transactions in recent years.

-With so many new partnerships in play in the heavily regulated healthcare field, and so many people, processes and policies coming together in new workstreams, the integration progress can be daunting.
-Providers can quickly start to feel like they have more pieces to fit together than a jigsaw tournament.
+With so many new partnerships in play in the heavily regulated healthcare field, and so many people, processes, and policies coming together in new workstreams, the integration progress can be daunting.
+Providers can quickly start to feel like they have more pieces to fit together than in a jigsaw tournament.

 Integration becomes even more challenging when the acquisition involves both acute and post-acute care entities, such as the acquisition of a hospice system by a hospital system.